mrazomej/antibiotic_landscape/code/processing/beta-rhvae_jointlogencoder_simpledecoder_iwasawa_mcmc/v06/README.md

 ## Notes

-This training regime includes a larger leapfrog step (10x compared to v04) and twice as many steps (from 5 to 10).
+- This training regime includes a larger leapfrog step (10x compared to v04) and twice as many steps (from 5 to 10).

+- The temperature parameter was halved from 0.5 to 0.25.